martinpwessel/BiasAdapt-Repository/README.md

 # Automated Adversarial Dataset Augmentation using LLMs for Media Bias Detection
-This is the repository for the paper "Automated Adversarial Dataset Augmentation using LLMs for Media Bias Detection".
+This is the repository for the paper "LLM-based Adversarial Dataset Augmentation for Automatic Media Bias Detection".

 Abstract: "This study presents BiasAdapt, a novel data augmentation strategy designed to enhance the robustness of automatic media bias detection models.
 Leveraging the BABE dataset, BiasAdapt uses a generative language model to identify bias-indicative keywords and replace them with alternatives from opposing categories, thus creating adversarial examples that preserve the original bias labels.
 The contributions of this work are twofold: it proposes a scalable method for augmenting bias datasets with adversarial examples while preserving labels, and it publicly releases an augmented adversarial media bias dataset.
-The implications of this work extend beyond media bias detection, offering a framework for improving model robustness in various domains of text analysis."
+Training on BiasAdapt reduces the reliance on spurious cues in four of the six evaluated media bias categories but is accompanied by changes in performance."

 It contains the following:
 -- Data